vusakhoza/javascript-spring-public/README.md

 # javascript-spring-public
 Javascript Spring SDK Issues Repo

-The purpose of this repo is to track issue regarding the use of the Spring JS SDK.
+The purpose of this repo is to track issues regarding the use of the Spring JS SDK.
 Find the docs on usage of the SDK below.

 # Documentation